swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 [Cider 0.10](https://github.com/clojure-emacs/cider/releases/tag/v0.10.0)
 shipped with many, many enhancements for ClojureScript.
-If Emacs is your tool of choice, the ClojureScript story has improved leaps and bounds over the past year thanks to tireless work of many contributors.
+If Emacs is your tool of choice, the ClojureScript story has improved leaps and bounds over the past year thanks to the tireless work of many contributors.

 ## Om Next